-- Body temperature
+- body temperature

-- Appetite and weight control
+- appetite and weight control

-- Sleep cycles
+- sleep cycles

-- Sex drive
+- sex drive

-- Blood pressure and heart rate
+- blood pressure and heart rate

-- Production of digestive juices
+- production of digestive juices

-- Balancing bodily fluids
+- balancing bodily fluids

-If the hypothalamus receives the signal that the body's internal temperature is too hot, it will tell the body to sweat.
+If the hypothalamus receives a signal that the internal temperature is too high, it will tell the body to sweat.
 If it receives the signal that the temperature is too cold, the body will create its own heat by shivering.

 Hormones of the hypothalamus